 - Community – Community involvement, philanthropy etc.

-This list of goals should be short (around 5) and reflect only the most important high level aspirations of your small business.
-Participation of high-level individuals within the small business, if possible, is desired in order to develop your strategic goals on a consensus basis.
+This list of goals should be short (around 5) and reflect only the most important high-level aspirations of your small business.
+The participation of high-level individuals within the small business, if possible, is desired in order to develop your strategic goals on a consensus basis.
 The strategic goals must be allocated to individuals (could be owners, managers/key employees) that will take ownership of them.

 Competitor Research and Analysis